First Foundation Bank Review

 3. Investment Property

-The bank provides adjustable-rate mortgages and can over high loan amounts that go up to $6 million.
-Of course, eligibility criteria apply, so you will need to contact the bank to understand what you might be able to get.
+First Foundation Bank offers adjustable-rate mortgages and can lend high loan amounts of up to $6 million.
+Of course, eligibility criteria apply, and not everyone will qualify.

 Online Savings Account

-First Foundation Bank offers an online savings account.
-The selling point of this account is that it provides a higher-than-average APY (Annual Percentage Yield) interest rate, which currently stands at 2.02%*.
+First Foundation Bank offers an online savings account with a higher-than-average APY (Annual Percentage Yield) interest rate of 5.00%*.

-Any qualifying US resident can open this account and make use of this savings rate, so you don’t need to reside physically in one of the areas they service.
+Any qualifying US resident can open this account; you don’t need to reside physically in one of the areas they service.

 Business Banking